-During the year, both local and global economies continued to be affected by the new coronavirus (the "COVID-19") and its variants such as Delta and Omicron.
-Total turnover for the year had dropped by approximately 24.8 % which was mainly due to the decrease in demand for the Group's electrostatic disinfectant sprayers during the second half of the year.
-On the other hand, sales of other electronic products had remained stabled with moderate growth.
-The increases in raw materials prices, shipping costs and production overheads have resulted in a drop in overall gross profit margin by approximately 3.1%.
-As a result of the drop in total sales revenue and gross profit margin, the Group has recorded a net profit attributable to owners of the Company of approximately HK\$69.3 million this year, as compared to a net profit of HK\$122.4 million for the year 2020.
+The year 2022 was another challenging year for the Group.
+Both local and global economies continued to be affected adversely by the new coronavirus ("COVID-19") and its variants.
+Despite this, the Group managed to achieve a slight growth in total turnover for the year.
+The loss in revenue from the drop in sales of electrostatic disinfectant sprayers had been recovered by the growth in revenue from sales of the core irrigation controller products.
+On the other hand, sales of other electronic products remained stable with moderate growth.
+As a whole, the total turnover for the year has increased by approximately HK\$76 million when compared to 2021.
+Raw material prices and shipping costs were less fluctuated than last year while the Group continued its efforts to tighten controls over production costs and overheads.
+The overall gross profit margin had improved by approximately 3.3%.
+The Group has recorded a net profit attributable to owners of the Company of approximately HK\$112 million this year, as compared to a net profit of approximately HK\$69 million for the year 2021.